airbytehq/terraform-provider-airbyte/docs/resources/source_klarna.md

 Required:

 - `password` (String, Sensitive) A string which is associated with your Merchant ID and is used to authorize use of Klarna's APIs (https://developers.klarna.com/api/#authentication)
-- `region` (String) must be one of ["eu", "us", "oc"] Base url region (For playground eu https://docs.klarna.com/klarna-payments/api/payments-api/#tag/API-URLs).
-Supported 'eu', 'us', 'oc'
+- `region` (String) Base url region (For playground eu https://docs.klarna.com/klarna-payments/api/payments-api/#tag/API-URLs).
+Supported 'eu', 'us', 'oc'. must be one of ["eu", "us", "oc"]
 - `username` (String) Consists of your Merchant ID (eid) - a unique number that identifies your e-store, combined with a random string (https://developers.klarna.com/api/#authentication)

 Optional:

-- `playground` (Boolean) Default: false
-Propertie defining if connector is used against playground or production environment
+- `playground` (Boolean) Propertie defining if connector is used against playground or production environment.
+Default: false